jdmendoza/applied_deep_learning_resources/wandb_video_notes/12_one_shot_learning.md

 [12.
 One-Shot Learning (2019) - YouTube](https://youtu.be/H4MPIWX6ftE)

 ## Video Notes
-* Used to classify things the neural network has never seen in training
+* One shot learning is used to classify things the neural network has never seen in training

-* Technique is known as one-shot, zero-shot or few shot if there are a couple examples
+* Technique is known as one-shot, zero-shot or few shot if there are a more examples

 * Big Idea: Rather than train on single instances of an object, train on pairs of objects i.e. are they the same thing?

-* This is done so that the classifier may be able to generalize on things outside of training data
+* This is done so that the classifier may  generalize to objects outside of training data

 * This approach can be used on video data, audio data, tons of different examples

-* The crux for this technique is the function make_pairs:  it iterates through the training data and randomly appends images.
-Each training sample is an array of two images with a label.
-If they same category make label 1, if different make it label 0
+* The crux for this technique is the function **make_pairs**:  it iterates through the training data and randomly appends images.
+Each training sample is a list of two images with a label.
+If the images are from the same category make the label 1, if they have different categories, make it label 0

-* Naive Approach: Use one dense layer per pair of images and concatenate.
+* Naive Approach: Use one dense layer per pair of images and concatenate network outputs.
 This is then fed to a dense layer which outputs a 0 or 1

 * Accuracy increases (better than random), but is not very good.
 Can use weight sharing!

-* Change: Flatten the images and concat in to a dense layer
+* Change: Flatten the images and concatenate.
+This is then fed into a dense layer

 * To improve further, we can use a siamese network - link below